DannyLux

-Daniel Balderrama Espinoza (born March 12, 2004) better known by his stage name DannyLux, is a Latin American singer-songwriter.
+Daniel Balderrama Espinoza (born March 12, 2004) better known by his stage name DannyLux, is an American singer-songwriter.
 He is well known for his hit song with Eslabón Armado called "Jugaste y Sufrí" which introduced him to the music industry, becoming one of the biggest new names in the regional Mexican genre.

 Early life

 Balderrama was born on March 12, 2004, in Palm Springs, California.
 His parents immigrated from Mexicali, Baja California.
 As the youngest of three brothers, he grew up in an environment influenced by his heritage and musical upbringing.
 At the age of six, Balderrama's father, employed as a waste collector, stumbled upon a discarded guitar and brought it home.
 A year later, Balderrama's mother, a church secretary, urged her son to join the church choir, providing him with a platform to develop his vocal and guitar skills.

 During his studies, he started practicing soccer, where he came up with a nickname for himself, "Danny Luxury."
 He would later revise this name to "DannyLux," which he would use as his stage name.
 He was very fond of sports, but felt unhappy due to having bad grades at school and was eventually kicked off the soccer team.
 It was during this time, Danny remembered his guitar and immersed himself into playing.